George Washington University Hospital: Center for trauma and critical care

-The George Washington University Hospital is an ACS verified level I trauma centerGWUH receives the most critically-injured trauma patients from Washington, D.C. and the Northern Virginia area, as well as hospital transfers from Maryland, Virginia, and West Virginia.
+The George Washington University Hospital is an ACS verified level 1 trauma center GWUH receives the most critically-injured trauma patients from Washington, D.C., and the Northern Virginia area, as well as hospital transfers from Maryland, Virginia, and West Virginia.
 In 2018, the hospital was approved to construct a helipad after a many year battle to change a DC law prohibiting the construction of new helipads.
 The addition of this ability to receive helicopters greatly shortens the time needed to transfer critically ill patients from another hospital, or directly from an emergency scene, to receive the highest level of care for critically ill patients.